ppanero/docs-invenio-rdm/docs/reference/metadata.md

 ### Subjects (0-n)

 !!! warning "Work in progress"
-    This field may change after work done on controlled vocabulary management is completed during December 2020.
+    This field may change after works on controlled vocabulary management are completed during December 2020.

 Subject, keyword, classification code, or key phrase describing the resource.